-Advantages of Trading ASX with AvaTrade
+Advantages of Trading ASX 200 chart with AvaTrade Australia

-- Intuitive and powerful online trading platforms offering a wealth of CFD trading strategies
+- Intuitive and powerful online trading platforms offering a wealth of CFD trading

 - Risk management tools and innovative trade entry options, such as hard and trailing stop losses as well as limit orders